rason-developer/struct_game_generator/README.md

      - Click "OK" on all windows to save changes.

 Now, you can run `pygame_generator.py` from any directory in the command prompt by simply typing `pygame_generator.py`.
+You can also run the following: pygame_generator -v or pygame_generator --version to check the version.

 ## Batch File (.bat)